AmazingBooks/Key-Concepts-in-Javascript/README.md

 ```
+The then() and catch() methods are intended to be used in combination to properly handle the result of asynchronous operations.
+Events tend not to fire when there’s an error, and in callbacks you must always remember to check the error argument.
+Just know that if you don’t attach a rejection handler to a promise, all failures will happen silently.
+Always attach a rejection handler, even if the handler just logs the failure.

+> IMPORTANT
-> Note - Any object that implements the then() method as described in the preceding paragraph is called a thenable.
+>  - Any object that implements the then() method as described in the preceding paragraph is called a thenable.
 All promises are thenables, but all thenables are not promises.
+>  - Each call to then() or catch() creates a new job to be executed when the promise is resolved.
+But these jobs end up in a separate job queue that is reserved strictly for promises
+>  -

 The 3 states of a Promise are: